TechTalk.

 The hand wash program replicates the gentle motions of hand washing.
 It's perfect for delicate items that cannot be washed in a regular cycle.

-What temperature should I use?
+Which washing machine temperature should I use?

 Cold, warm or hot?
-There’s a time for every temperature.
+There’s a time for every temperature:

 Cold wash (30°C or less)

-If your clothes are “lightly to moderately soiled” (i.e. don’t appear particularly dirty), this is a good to setting to have them on.
-It’ll save you energy and money.
-Sometimes, you'll see a setting called eco mode which is basically a cooler but longer wash.
+Tip: Sometimes, you'll see a setting called eco mode which is basically a cooler but longer wash.

 Warm wash (40°C)